offen/docker-volume-backup/docs/reference/index.md

 # GZIP_PARALLELISM="1"

+# ---

-# The name of the backup file including the extension.
+# The desired name of the backup file including the extension.
 # Format verbs will be replaced as in `strftime`.
-Omitting them
+Omitting all verbs
 # will result in the same filename for every backup run, which means previous
 # versions will be overwritten on subsequent runs.
 # Extension can be defined literally or via "{{ .Extension }}" template,